wbrawner/jelos.org/docs/systems/doom.md

 ```
 to load Heretic with additional patches and mods.

-!!! note "add `-- end --` to the end of the file when it contains multiple lines"
+!!! note "make sure to add `-- end --` to the end of the file"